Night of the Pencils: Kidnappings

 On 16 and 17 September 1976, masked men raided homes under cover of darkness, taking students away to clandestine detention centres in what became known as the "Night of the Pencils".
 It concluded five days later when Camps' henchmen kidnapped student Pablo Díaz.
 He was taken to a detention center in Arana, joining his fellow high school activists, where they were brutally tortured.

 At some point in late September, a large group of detainees which included the students was herded into two police vans.
-The convoy stopped at the Investigations Brigade of Bánfield headquarters, where a number of people were forced to get out.
+The convoy stopped at the Investigations Brigade of Banfield headquarters (AKA Pozo de Banfield or Banfield's Pit), where a number of people were forced to get out.
 Díaz was among them.

-Details of the Night of the Pencils were provided by the two of survivors from that 16–21 September period.
+Details of the Night of the Pencils were provided by the two survivors from that 16–21 September period.
 Emilce Moler said: "They tortured us with profound sadism.
 I remember being naked.
 I was just a fragile small girl of about 1.5 m and weighed about 47 kg, and I was beaten senseless by what I judged was a huge man" and "after about a week at our first detention centre, we were all taken to another place in a truck.
 At some point we stopped and some of my friends were taken out.
 Those are the ones that disappeared."
 Moler said that she did not know why some UES members were allowed to live and others killed.
 Like most of the others, Emilce belonged to the students' union.
 The military regarded them as subversives.

 Pablo Díaz testified: "In Arana, they gave me electric shocks in my mouth, my gums, and my genitals.
 They tore out one of my toenails.
 It was very usual to spend several days without food."

 On 28 December 1976, an Army Major told Díaz he would become a legal prisoner and was transferred to the Pozo de Quilmes, where he joined Moler, Calotti and Miranda.
 Those who were still being held at Banfield are presumed to have been taken out and executed by firing squad on the first week of January 1977.